DevOpsTutorials/ci-cd-tutorial/README.md

 Click `Save`.

-And now to test it, from the Dashboard, click `deploy-app`, on the left sidebar, go to `Build with Parameters`, then specify a portnum (ex. `9090`), and click the `Build` button and a build should be started in your Build History.
-You can also check testing it in the browser at `http://YOUR-IP-ADDRESS:PORTNUM/`
+And now to test it, from the Dashboard, click `deploy-app`, on the left sidebar, go to `Build with Parameters`, then specify a portnum (ex. a portnum between `9000-9050`), and click the `Build` button and a build should be started in your Build History.
+You can also check testing it in the browser at `http://54.186.127.91:PORTNUM/`